-If you are interested in an even more comprehensive experience with classical antiquity, check our BLACK SEA PACK combining this field school with Apollonia Pontica Excavation Project on the Southern Bulgarian Black Sea Coast.
+If you are interested in an even more comprehensive experience with classical antiquity, check our BLACK SEA PACK combining this field school with Apollonia Pontica Excavation Project on the southern Bulgarian Black Sea Coast.

-Varna is the biggest Bulgarian city on the Black Sea coast and is an important trade, cultural and tourist center today with millenary history and numerous archaeological monuments.
-Near the city are the spectacular Mesolithic site at the desert-like area Pobiti Kamani and the Varna Copper Age necropolis (second half of the 5th millennium BCE) that once belonged to the Europe’s first civilization - 3000 gold items found there weigh more than 6 kg and bring an evidence of the world’s oldest goldsmith industry.
+Varna is the largest Bulgarian city on the Black Sea coast and is an important trade, cultural and tourist center today with millenary history and numerous archaeological monuments.
+Near the city are the spectacular Mesolithic site at the desert-like area Pobiti Kamani and the Varna Copper Age necropolis (second half of the 5th millennium BCE) that once belonged to the Europe’s first civilization - 3000 gold items found there weigh more than 6 kg and show evidence of the world’s oldest goldsmith industry.
 The town itself was founded in the early 6th c.
-BCE during the Great Greek colonization by settlers from Milletos in Asia Minor.
-During the Antiquity the city is known as Odessos - a name of Protothracian origin, related to the water resources.
+BCE during the Great Greek colonization by settlers from Milletus in Asia Minor.
+During Antiquity the city was known as Odessos - a name of Thracian origin, related to the water resources.
 Its prosperity was based on its good harbour and the intensive maritime trade with the Mediterranean world.
 The Early Byzantine period (4th-6th c.
 CE) is one of the most remarkable in the history of Odessos.
-After the the Late Roman administrative reforms, Odessos benefitted from its geographical proximity to the the new capital Constantinople (Istanbul) and the new center of the province Moesia Secunda - Marcianopolis (Devnya) and grew into an important administrative and religious center.
+After the Late Roman administrative reforms, Odessos benefitted from its geographical proximity to the the new capital Constantinople (Istanbul) and the new center of the province Moesia Secunda - Marcianopolis (Devnya) and grew into an important administrative and religious center.
 It became an episcopal see.
-Therefore, it is not surprising that only within the ancient city limits a cathedral and six churches dated to the Early Byzantine period have been discovered.
+Therefore, it is not surprising that within the ancient city limits a cathedral and six churches dated to the Early Byzantine period have been discovered.
 At least ten more and two monasteries existed in the vicinity of Odessos.

 Skorpil didn’t excavate more than the church and the courtyard with colonnades in front of it.
 Unfortunately he couldn’t publish his manuscript with excavation results which was lost after his death.
 The research was interrupted for almost 100 years.
-The cold case file was reopen and was renewed at the end of the 20th c. by prof. Alexander Minchev and his team from the Varna Archaeological Museum.
+The cold case file was reopened at the end of the 20th c. by Prof. Alexander Minchev and his team from the Varna Archaeological Museum.
 In the course of twenty years they managed to recover most of the lost information about the church and proved the hypothesis of the discoverer of the site: the Christian temple was part of a large monastery, which developed gradually around it.
-So far archaeologists have determined four periods of building and reconstructions between the middle 5th and the early 7th c.
+So far archaeologists have determined four periods of building and reconstruction between the middle 5th and the early 7th c.
 CE.
 The thrill and the satisfaction of its excavations and discovery remain for the participants in the forthcoming excavations.
 Among the current research topics and questions are: what is the monastery architecture and planning like (archaeologists expect to find its library / scriptorium, the abbot house, the monks’ dormitories, the kitchen, the monastery enclosure, the gate/s, the outbuildings, the water supply system, etc); where is the monastery necropolis; why is the monastery church architecture so unusual and whose holy relics were placed under the altar (at the moment samples from the relics are in an Oxford lab for DNA analysis).
-Answers to all these questions can help researchers to revеаl what was the origin and the history of this significant Early Byzantine monastery and to which Early Christian community it belonged.
+Answers to all these questions can help researchers revеаl the origin and history of this significant Early Byzantine monastery and to which Early Christian community it belonged.

 Two two-week sessions and one four-week session are available.
 Each includes fieldwork, lectures, workshops for finds' processing and documentation, excursions to significant archaeological and historical sites.
 The participants who join the four-week session will be able to develop further their field archaeology skills and competences and to attend more lectures, workshops and excursions (refer to the Course Program and the Agenda below!).